We were situated close to the Bialoweiza National Park in North Eastern Poland and the World’s largest European wild bison habitat.

 It is Europe’s last well-preserved fragment of a primeval forest and was added to the UNESCO World Heritage List in 1979

-Battling Buzzards, taken from a hide near Bialoweiza.
+I was very pleased to be awarded a Gold Medal for 'Buzzards in Snow' in the Kent County Photographic Association 'Nature' Section, in the 2025 Competition.
+'Buzzards in Snow' was taken from a hide near Bialoweiza.
 Our target species was the White Tailed Eagle, which unfortunately appeared in a distant tree but decided not to pay a closer visit.

 For these photos we had to enter the hide an hour before sunrise and stay until an hour after sunset.
 By doing this, the birds wouldn't associate the hide with humans.